IISERM/turing-club-orientation/orientation.md

 ## Links and Attributes

-All images were either made during Turing Club events or by Individuals associated with the Club.
+Most of the images were either made during Turing Club events or by Individuals associated with the Club.
 All Rights Reserved to the Club/Individual.
+Some of the animations were taken from Julia Packages and [Bohm](https://www.youtube.com/watch?v=dn2HDzcOQ44)

 This document was made using [Pandoc](https://pandoc.org) and [revealjs](https://revealjs.com).